MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-to-person-query.md

 * TieDestination_[**PersonId**](../setup/prepare-organizational-data.md#personid-definition).
 A de-identified ID number for the person represented in that data row.
 You do not select this column as you build a query; it appears automatically.

-* TieDestination_[**GroupId**](../setup/prepare-organizational-data.md#groupid-definition).
+* TieDestination_[**GroupId**](#groupid-definition).
 A de-identified ID number of the group in the organization to which the person belongs.
-This column can help you discover Strong ties in a team to understand how cohesive it is and also discover Diverse ties in a team to establish opportunities for novel information to flow into the team.
+This column can help you discover Strong ties into another team to understand how well connected one is with that team and also discover Diverse ties in another team to understand  opportunities for novel information to flow from that team.
 You do not select this column as you build a query; it appears automatically.

 ### The next columns describe the other participant in the tie